 When we think of the performer Britney Spears, “brave” is not a descriptor that comes easily to mind.
-When Spears’ famously disastrous lot has been reported, tabloid media generally prefer terms like “blonde”, “divorced” or “drunk”.
+When Spears’ famously disastrous lot has been reported, dosage tabloid media generally prefer terms like “blonde”, search “divorced” or “drunk”.
 The 28-year-old singer has hardly been known for her daring.

 In recent days, Spears, formerly understood as the sort of pop off-cut whose uneven life long since eclipsed her talent, has been reborn a renegade.

 Entertainment reporters at MTV described Spears as “bold”.

 Melbourne’s Herald Sun, an outlet long secure with hyperbole, went a little further yesterday crowning Spears the new feminist regent.

 Somehow, a woman who had commenced her career with the request to Hit Me Baby One More Time has re-emerged, as the UK’s Daily Mail has it, “to highlight the pressure exerted on women.”